StarGaze870/ServiceChargeApp/README.md

 ---
 ## Application Properties Setup

-1. open application.properties
+1. In the resources folder open application.properties
-2. check the appropriate port
+2. Check the appropriate port

 ![MySQLport](/guide_images/mysqlPort.png)

-3. check the username and password are correct base on your mysql
+3. check if the username and password are correct, base on your mysql

 ---
 ## Create Database Schema using model (My SQL)